mlares/astrogen/docs/source/api/example.rst

-The directory tree structure is defined as follows:
+The directory tree structure defined in the example configuration file is defined as follows:

 .. code-block:: html
     :linenos: